-This page has been created to keep all of our constituents informed about new decisions made with regard to the MC community, precautions taken on campus against the introduction and spread of the disease, state statistics and links to resources for students, faculty and staff.
+This page has been created to keep all of our constituents informed about new decisions made with regard to the MC community, precautions taken on campus against the introduction and spread of the disease, and links to resources for students, faculty and staff.

-Plan for reopening campus
+Phased reopening of campus

 Maryville College will begin a phased return to campus on Monday, June 15.

 In Phase 1, the goal is to first bring those people who cannot work from home back to campus.
 Because the on-campus staff will remain small for those two or more weeks, offices are not expected to be “open” for the regular 8 a.m. to 5 p.m. workday but should strive for consistent hours of availability in offices and then communicate that availability.

 Employees who can continue to work remotely are encouraged to do so.

 Phases 2 and 3 and their respective operational pieces each will be announced days prior to their effective date.
 It’s expected that each phase will last at least two weeks, but determinations will be based on several factors.
 Due to the varying nature of work necessary to support the Mission of the College, each Cabinet member will identify employees to return in each phase.
 Employees will be notified prior to each phase, which phase they are likely to return in.

 Specific guidelines for working on campus will be distributed to employees soon.
 Unfortunately, the foreseeable future does not seem to offer a return to “business as usual.”
 Among new requirements for employees are a COVID-19 awareness training, mask-wearing in public spaces, social distancing and daily symptom monitoring.